 "Fleabag" y "Chernobyl" fueron las grandes ganadoras en los premios Emmy 2019

+Sin embargo, de las 32 nominaciones solo obtuvieron 12, cifra inesperada pensando que tanto en dirección como en guion se quedaron con las manos vacías, al igual que los otros actores en competencia.

-En comedia, en tanto, la gran ganadora fue "Fleabag", ganadora a mejor comedia, actriz, también en guion y dirección.
+En comedia, en tanto, la gran ganadora fue "Fleabag" (Amazon Prime), ganadora a mejor comedia, actriz, también en guion y dirección.

+En cuanto a cadenas, HBO fue la más ganadora con 34, con Chernobyl como otra triunfadora en la categoría miniseries (obtuvo 10 emmys).
+Netflix quedó segunda con 27, mientras Amazon Prime obtuvo 15.

 Mejor actor en serie dramática